 Oracle Data Guard provides the management, monitoring, and automation software infrastructure to create and maintain one or more synchronized standby databases to protect data from failures, disasters, errors and corruptions.
 If the primary database becomes unavailable because of a planned or an unplanned outage, Data Guard can switch any standby database to the primary role, thus minimizing downtime and preventing any data loss.
 For more information about Data Guard, see Oracle Data Guard Concepts and Administration.

-The MAA framework for IMDB Cache supports cache tables in explicitly loaded read-only and AWT cache groups.
+The MAA framework for TimesTen Cache supports cache tables in explicitly loaded read-only and AWT cache groups.
 For cache tables in dynamic cache groups of any cache group type, SWT cache groups, and user managed cache groups that use the

-In general, however, all cache groups types are supported with synchronous local Data Guard or Data Guard during planned maintenance.
+In general, however, all cache groups types are supported with synchronous Data Guard or Data Guard during planned maintenance.

-IMDB Cache works with synchronous physical standby failover and switchover and logical standby switchover as long as the object IDs for cached Oracle tables remain the same on the primary and standby databases.
+TimesTen Cache works with synchronous physical standby failover and switchover and logical standby switchover as long as the object IDs for cached Oracle Database tables remain the same on the primary and standby databases.
 Object IDs can change if the table is dropped and re-created, altered, or a truncated flashback operation or online segment shrink is executed.

-If you are configuring an Oracle RAC database, use the Oracle Enterprise Manager Cluster Managed Database Services Page to create database services that IMDB Cache and its client applications use to connect to the Oracle primary database.
+If you are configuring an Oracle RAC database, use the Oracle Enterprise Manager Cluster Managed Database Services Page to create database services that TimesTen Cache and its client applications use to connect to the Oracle primary database.
 See "Introduction to Automatic Workload Management" in Oracle Real Application Clusters Administration and Deployment Guide for information about creating database services.